Dan M. Rooney: Executive career

 Rooney was considered to be patient with the team.
 In 1969, head coach Chuck Noll led the team to a record of 1–13, the worst in franchise history.
 Rooney chose to retain Noll for the 1970 season and gave him a slight raise for his efforts during the season.
 Rooney never waned on his faith in Noll, retaining him despite several poor seasons near the end of his tenure and allowed him to retire in 1991 rather than firing him.
 Throughout the 1998 and 1999 seasons, Rooney retained Bill Cowher as the team's head coach despite recording a combined record of 13–19 with two consecutive losing seasons.
 Rooney dismissed the notion of firing Cowher in February 2000 amidst rumors he would not return in 2000 stating "We all recognize that we have a lot of hard work to do in the months ahead, and I am concerned that ongoing speculation about these meetings could get in the way of what we are trying to accomplish."
 Cowher would later lead his team to two consecutive AFC Championship appearances in 2004 and 2005, winning Super Bowl XL following the latter.

-Though Rooney never officially retired from his position, his involvement waned into the 2010's.
+Though Rooney never officially retired from his position, his involvement waned in the 2010s.
 Following the team's Super Bowl XLV defeat, much of the Rooneys' operations were handled by Dan's son Art Rooney II.
 In Rooney's final season with the team, the Steelers finished with an 11–5 record and claimed the AFC North title for the second time in three years.
 The team led a playoff run, ending with a 36–17 loss to the New England Patriots in the AFC Championship.